Experience, dedication and training allow our Therapists to deliver the highest level of therapy

 Some of the courses Fiona has completed are in Vestibular Dysfunction, Advanced Diploma in Manipulative Therapy, Level 1 and 2 Lyn Watson Shoulder Course, Facial Manipulation Certification, Concussion Rehabilitation and Functional Movement Assessment.

-Ivan completed a Master of Science in Physical Therapy from the University of Alberta in 2009, and has spent the majority of his working career helping clients with orthopaedic and sports injuries meet their health and performance goals.
+Ivan completed his Master of Science in Physical Therapy from the University of Alberta in 2009, and has spent the majority of his career as a Physiotherapist helping clients with orthopaedic and sports injuries meet their health and performance goals.
 He successfully completed the Diploma of Advanced Manual and Manipulative Physiotherapy in 2015 and is a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).

 MDipPT(Sports), BScPT, FCAMPT, CAMA, CGIMS